mrth3p1auge/headless-debian/README.md

 # Default users and password
-By default the openssh-server will not allow root to login, so durring the install two accounts are careated:
+By default the openssh-server will not allow root to login, so durring the install two accounts are created:

 | User      |  Password  |
 | --------- | ---------- |